Introduction

 Attachments and Customization

 The attachments on a combine not only enhance its functions and improve harvesting efficiency but also directly affect its final price.
-Generally, combines with more attachments will have a higher price.
+Generally, combine with more attachments will have a higher price.

 Other costs when purchasing a combine harvester